btfcss/beautiful-css/documentation/typography.md

 ### Handwritten Text

-To apply a handwritten or cursive style to text, use the `.handwritten` utility class:
+To apply a handwritten or cursive style to text, use the `handwritten` utility class:

 ``` html